Write for Us!

 Regarding spelling, formatting and grammar, C&B News largely (though not exclusively) follows the Style Guide published by The Guardian newspaper, as it’s among the most comprehensive, detailed, and easily accessible out there.

-This isn’t about it being “right” or “wrong”, per se; it’s simply about avoiding potentially distracting inconsistencies in writing style across a publication which relies on at least 50 different contributors each issue.
+This isn’t about The Guardian being “right” or “wrong” on such matters; it’s simply about ensuring consistency across a publication which, on average, relies on around 50 different contributors each issue.

 Any more questions?